-Near the top of the Radical range is the SR8 V8, which claimed the overall lap record at the Nurburgring’s legendary 13-mile, 73-turn Nordschliefe.
+Near the top of the Radical range is the SR8 V8, which once owned the overall lap record at the Nurburgring’s legendary 13-mile, 73-turn Nordschliefe.
 With 350+ horsepower and 1,320 pounds (dry; all-up weight including driver and all fluids of 1,750 pounds) the performance of this nimble two-seater is little short of stunning.

 The 2.6-liter Powertec RPA, which boasts a rev limit of 10,500 rpm, is a V8 based on the four-cylinder Suzuki GXXR1300 architecture.
 A pair of twin-cam, four-valve, four-cylinder Suzuki cylinder heads and blocks are installed at a 72-degree angle on a purpose-built billet crankshaft and custom-cast light alloy dry-sump crankcase.
 Appropriate accessories are added and the result is a very compact, lightweight, engine.
 The output from this powerful and surprisingly economical engine is transmitted through an AP racing clutch to a six-speed Quaife sequential transaxle with torque-biased limited slip.